mmarmor/MSM-Ubuntu-asdf-Python-Development-Environment-Builder/README.md

 ## Scripts

-1. `msm-asdf-PythonUbuntuSetup.sh`: The main script to set up the development environment.
+1. `pyqwer.sh`: The main script to set up the development environment.
-2. `msm-asdf-LatestPythonInstaller.py`: A Python script that gets called by `msm-asdf-PythonUbuntuSetup.sh` to automate the installation of the latest minor Python versions using asdf.
+2. `latest-pythons.py`: A Python script that gets called by `pyqwer.sh` to automate the installation of the latest minor Python versions using asdf.
-3. `msm-asdf-PythonUbuntuSetupFromGitHub.sh`: A script to download and execute the setup and installer scripts directly from GitHub.
+3. `pyqwer-from-github.sh`: A script to download and execute the setup and installer scripts directly from GitHub.
 This is the recommended way of running the scripts.

 ## Getting Started